 Medicinal plants constitute a fundamental part of human daily dieting especially for the vegetarians and herbal medicine.
-They are classified as flowering and non flowering medicinal plants, cutting across all species herbs, woody plants, bushy plants, vines, trees, shrubs etc. 28.
+They are classified as flowering and non flowering medicinal plants, cutting across all species herbs, woody plants, bushy plants, vines, trees, shrubs etc.28.
 Herbs are plants with the present or absence of lignin, otherwise found in other woody plants and they usually live shorter than other plants.

-Medicinal and other herbs are known for their smell, such as garlic, onion and have been associated with managing cholesterol and its abnormalities 29.
+Medicinal and other herbs are known for their smell, such as garlic, onion and have been associated with managing cholesterol and its abnormalities29.
 The exploitation of plants such as citrus fruits has been implicated to be effective in prevention and management of Hypercholesterolaemia30.
 Whole plant of Crataegus laevigata has been shown to have promising potential against hypercholesterolaemia in zebra fish larval model.
-Results from this study reveal that leaves and flowers of the plant had positive effects on cardiac and intravascular cholesterol levels and thus can serve as diet supplement 31.
-In a study carried out by 32, were rat model was fed with cholesterol enriched diet and treated with lime juice, honey and combination of honey and fresh lime juice, it was demonstrated that the use of combination therapy of lime juice and honey could be used to manage hypercholesterolaemia and prevention of obesity related heart diseases.
-The value and interest of medicinal plants over pharmaco-therapeutics is obviously associated to the presence of bioactive components in plants such as phenols, alkaloids, saponins, flavonoids, tannins and terpenoids24.
-The lipid lowering ability and hypoglycaemic potential of Chromolaena odorata in Albino wistar rats model showed that the plant posses ability to increase HDL, lower LDL, TAG and blood glucose 33.
-A study on fresh leaf extract of flacourtia indica was reported to posses hypoglycemic as well as anti-anemic and hepatoprotective abilities administered against CCl4 hepatotoxic challenged rats.
-The plant possesses anti-anemia, hypoglycemic and hepato-healing potentials as seen in the reduced levels of blood glucose, liver function assay, and in the raised levels of the hematological parameters 34.
-Similarly, the hypoglycaemic, hypolipidaemic and non toxic effects of hydro-methanolic extracts of Ziziphus mauritiana, Ziziphus spina christi fruit were evaluated against alloxan induced diabetic rats.
-It was shown that these fruits are safe and effective in reducing both hyperlipidemia and hypoglycemia accompanying diabetes 35.
-In a systematic review study, on the anti-lipid effects of herbs and their interactions with statins, antihypercholesterolaemia group of chemotherapy; it was revealed that independent use of several herbs with different pathways reduced serum lipid profile.
-But using drug-herbal combination therapy may result in reduced effects of pharmacological efficiency as antihypercholesterolaemia than when herbs are used 36 .
-In the review of 37 , on promising natural agent's effectiveness on hyperlidaemia, it was shown that the hypolipidaemic effects of most plants and herbs are ascribed to their antioxidant properties.
+Results from this study reveal that leaves and flowers of the plant had positive effects on cardiac and intravascular cholesterol levels and thus can serve as diet supplement31.
+In a study carried out by32, were rat model was fed with diets enriched with cholesterol and treated with lime juice, honey and combination of honey and fresh lime juice, it was demonstrated that honey and lime juice mixed together could be used to manage hypercholesterolaemia and prevention of obesity related heart diseases.
+The value and interest of medicinal plants over pharmacotherapeutics is obviously associated to the presence of bioactive components in plants such as phenols, alkaloids, saponins, flavonoids, tannins and terpenoids24.
+The lipid lowering ability and hypoglycaemic potential of Chromolaena odorata in Albino wistar rats model showed that the plant posses ability to increase HDL, lower LDL, TAG and blood glucose33.
+Crude aqueous extract of flacourtia indica leaf was reported to posses hypoglycemic as well as anti-anemic and hepatoprotective abilities administered against CCl4 hepatotoxic challenged rats.
+The decreased blood glucose concentrations, reduced activity of hepatic enzymes and increased concentrations of blood indexes, revealed that Chromolaena odorata could be significant in the management of anemia, hyperglycemia and hepatic injury34.
+Similarly, in a diabetic rat model induced by alloxan, the extracts of Ziziphus mauritiana, Ziziphus spina christi fruit were evaluated for their blood glucose and serum lipid reducing ability.
+It was shown that these fruits are safe and could be employed to treat and manage diabetes35.
+In a systematic review study, on the lipid reducing effects of herbs and their interactions with statins, anti-hypercholesterolaemia group of chemotherapy; it was revealed that independent use of several herbs with different pathways reduced serum lipid profile.
+But using drugherbal combination therapy may result in reduced effects of pharmacological efficiency as antihypercholesterolaemia than when herbs are used36.
+In the review of37, on promising natural agent's effectiveness on hyperlidaemia, it was shown that the hypolipidaemic effects of most plants and herbs are ascribed to their antioxidant properties.
 Ginger (Zingiber officinale) has been extensively used in folk medicine and as a spice.
-The presence of gingerols, zingerone and shogaols in it makes it distinctively known for its smell and tang 38.
-When rats were fed high fat diet and treated with 400mg/kg of ginger, the lipid profile was seen to be cut down and also cholesterol absorption in the intestine was effectively reduced 39.
-Fenugreek, a seed spice also called Trigonella foenum was shown to avert dyslipidaemia and stopped fat accumulation in high fat diet induced obese rats when treated with defatted and non defatted seeds extracts 40.
-Its antioxidant and hypocholesterolemic abilities in cholesterolfed rats have been reported 41.
+The presence of gingerols, zingerone and shogaols in it makes it distinctively known for its smell and tang38.
+Treatment high fat fed diet with 400mg/kg of ginger, the lipid profile was seen to be cut down and also cholesterol absorption in the intestine was effectively reduced39.
+Fenugreek, a seed spice also called Trigonella foenum was shown to avert dyslipidaemia and stopped fat accumulation in obesity induced rich fat diet in rats when treated with defatted and non defatted seeds $extracts^{40}$.
+Its antioxidant and hypocholesterolemic abilities in cholesterol fed rats have been reported41.